Britain tells France: back down in 48 hours or we get tough | Law-Order

 - United Kingdom

-Britain told France on Monday that it must back down within 48 hours in a fishing row that threatens to spiral into a wider trade dispute or face tortuous legal action under the Brexit trade deal.
-France says Britain has refused to grant its fishermen the correct number of licences to operate in British waters and has said it could impose targeted measures from Tuesday, including tightening some checks on trucks moving between the neighbours.
+Britain gave France 48 hours on Monday to back down in a fishing row that threatens to spiral into a wider trade dispute between two of Europe's biggest economies or face tortuous legal action under the Brexit trade deal.
+Post-Brexit bickering over fish culminated last Wednesday in the French seizure of a British scallop dredger, the Cornelis Gert Jan, in French waters near Le Havre.
+Paris has threatened sanctions from Nov.
+2 that could snarl cross-Channel trade.

-Britain says it is issuing licences to vessels that can prove they have previously fished in UK waters.
-The row intensified last week when the French seized a British dredger, the Cornelis Gert Jan, in French waters near Le Havre, saying it did not have the required licences, though the boat's owner said it had all the appropriate documents.
+Britain says it is issuing licenses to vessels that can prove they have previously fished in its waters - a key demand from British fishermen who fear French boats could wipe out their own profits.
+French President Emmanuel Macron and British Prime Minister Boris Johnson discussed the fishing spat on Sunday on the sidelines of a Group of 20 summits in Rome, but failed to narrow their differences.

-The row also risks being a distraction at the COP26 climate summit which began in Scotland on Sunday.
-Paris has said it could ban British fishing boats from unloading in French ports, carry out additional licence checks on British vessels, tighten controls of trucks and reinforce customs and hygiene controls if talks fail.
+Johnson said he had been "puzzled" to read a letter from Paris to the European Union.
+S Relations between London and Paris have become increasingly strained since Britain voted to leave the EU in 2016.
+London's recently struck security pact with the United States and Australia did little to rebuild trust with Paris.

-Prime Minister Boris Johnson said on Sunday he had been "puzzled" to read a letter https://www.reuters.com/world/uk/uks-johnson-does-not-rule-out-french-trade-dispute-action-next-week-2021-10-30 from Paris to the European Union.
-Sent by French Prime Minister Jean Castex, it called on the bloc to demonstrate there was "more damage to leaving the EU than to remaining there".
-The fishing issue dogged Brexit talks for years, not because of its economic importance but because of its political significance.
-If not resolved, it could trigger the beginning of dispute measures in the Brexit trade deal as early as this week.
+The dispute also risks distracting from Britain's hosting of the United Nations COP26 climate talks that have now started in Glasgow Pressed on Monday on why the fishing issue had again soured bilateral ties, Truss suggested it might have something to do with next year's presidential election in France.

-When asked why the fishing issue, a long source of discord between France and Britain, had again soured ties, Truss suggested it might have something to do with next year's presidential election in France.
+While fishing accounts for just a tiny fraction of Europe's second and third-largest economies, it is of vital importance to coastal communities in both Britain and France who say their way of life is threatened by foreign fishermen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)